 - Maintain your current level of academic performance and course load as indicated in your application.
 Please contact the Office of Admissions should you contemplate changing your course load.

 - Make payment arrangements.
-The Office of Student Accounts will mail your first semester bill covering tuition, fees, housing, and dining.
-For more information about payment plans and other details, visit www.oberlin.edu/student-accounts.
+Students and those listed as a proxy will receive a notification from the Office of Student Accounts once your electronic statement is available.
+For more information about payment plans and other details, visit the Office of Student Accounts page.

-- Attend new student orientation.
-Our week-long orientation program for first-year students will introduce you to the wide range of resources available at Oberlin.
-You’ll also complete your course registration.
+- Attend New Student Orientation.
+Our orientation program for first-year students will introduce you to the wide range of resources available at Oberlin.
+You’ll also complete your course registration at this time.